reclang/rec/README.md

 Put the binary somewhere on your `PATH` and the page on your manpath, for example `~/.local/bin` and `~/.local/share/man/man1`.

-- The Linux binary needs glibc 2.34 or newer: Ubuntu 22.04, Debian 12 and anything newer.
+- The Linux binaries need glibc 2.34 or newer: Ubuntu 22.04, Debian 12 and anything newer.
 - The macOS binary is for Apple Silicon, macOS 12 or newer.
 The build is ad-hoc signed rather than notarised; use the `curl` command above to download